 Over a three day period in 2009, thousands of tons of dust and debris came together as a storm that would be forever remembered as one of the worst in Australia’s history.
-Starting on September 22nd and lasting through the 24th, the red storm rolled across the continent and beyond, reaching New Zealand at its end.
+Starting on September 22nd and lasting through the 24th, the great red Australian dust storm rolled across the continent and beyond, reaching New Zealand at its end.
 At it’s peak, the dust plume measured over 310 miles high and twice that in length.
 The storm was so large that it was visible from outer space.
 But it wasn’t the size of this storm which drew global attention, it was the color.

 The intense reddish-orange color of the dust literally painted everything with a burnt tangerine brush.
 Even the air appeared to be red, making the landscape appear like something from a Martian settlement instead of an Earthly civilization.
 During the peak hours of the storm, residents were advised to stay indoors, as dust measurements reached toxic levels.